BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.ListTableCommand.md

             "Params": {
               "type": "BluffinMuffin.Protocol.DataTypes.TableParams",
               "properties": {
+                "GameType": {
+                  "description": "The type of poker",
+                  "type": "BluffinMuffin.Protocol.DataTypes.Enums.GameTypeEnum",
+                  "enum": [
+                    "Holdem"
+                  ]
+                },
+                "MaxPlayers": {
+                  "description": "The maximum number of players.
+(Between 2 and 10, and must be >= MinPlayersToStart)", "type": "int"
+                },
+                "MinPlayersToStart": {
+                  "description": "The minimum seated players needed to start the game.
+(Between 2 and 10)", "type": "int"
+                },
+                "MoneyUnit": {
+                  "description": "The unit used by the table.
+This unit is usually the big blind, the minimum raise, etc.", "type": "int"
+                },
+                "TableName": {
+                  "description": "The name of the table",
+                  "type": "string"
+                },
+                "Variant": {
+                  "description": "The variant of the GameType",
+                  "type": "string"
+                },
+                "WaitingTimes": {
+                  "description": "The waiting times (At different stage of the game, the server will wait before continuing to making it feel real !)", "type": "BluffinMuffin.Protocol.DataTypes.ConfigurableWaitingTimes",
+                  "properties": {
+                    "AfterBoardDealed": {
+                      "description": "Amount of miliseconds (ms) to wait after cards are dealed", "type": "int"
+                    },
+                    "AfterPlayerAction": {
+                      "description": "Amount of miliseconds (ms) to wait after a player do something.", "type": "int"
+                    },
+                    "AfterPotWon": {
+                      "description": "Amount of miliseconds (ms) to wait after pot is won", "type": "int"
+                    }
+                  }
+                },
                 "Blind": {
-                  "type": "BluffinMuffin.Protocol.DataTypes.BlindOptions",
+                  "description": "The type of blinds the table uses (none, blinds, antes) See 'BluffinMuffin.Protocol.DataTypes.BlindOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.BlindOptions",
                   "properties": {
                     "MoneyUnit": {
-                      "type": "int"
+                      "description": "The Money unit.
+Should always be equal to the moneyUnit of the table.", "type": "int"
                     },
                     "OptionType": {
-                      "type": "BluffinMuffin.Protocol.DataTypes.Enums.BlindTypeEnum",
+                      "description": "The type of blinds used for the table", "type": "BluffinMuffin.Protocol.DataTypes.Enums.BlindTypeEnum",
                       "enum": [
                         "Antes",